OHIO LIGHT OPERA PRODUCES TWO MORE

 Kalman’s music more than makes up for things.
 However, in the English translation of Steven Daigle, the lyrics sound more than usually sappy.
 I just wonder what the original Hungarian words are like.

 The cast is very young-sounding, and their reading of the dialogue is slow, careful, and pretty monotonous (in the literal meaning of the word).
+I wish the OLO would get some zip into those spoken episodes, which many listeners would want to program out after the first hearing.

 Steven Byess conducts in a lively way and the singers do what they can with the cardboard characters, super-sentimental lyrics, and moderate attempts at humor.
 Definitely worth hearing, "The Carnival Fairy" is a far cry from its ancestors, the wittier and more tuneful "Die Fledermaus" and "Merry Widow."